Adaptive quantum dynamics with the time-dependent variational Monte Carlo method: Results

 To illustrate the importance of the \textit{collective parameter updates} introduced in Sec.~\ref{subsubsec:collective_update}, we now consider the quench $g=(4 \to 1.5)$ in the $32$-spin TFI chain.
 This quench drives the system closer to the quantum critical point and generates more intricate quantum correlations, so we use a more expressive variational ansatz: a restricted Boltzmann machine (RBM) with density $d=3$, corresponding to $100$ variational parameters in our setup.
 We set the LITE threshold to $\lambda^2_\text{LITE} = 10^{-3} \cdot \operatorname{Var}(\hat{H})/\hbar^2$ and employ pseudoinverse regularization with a tolerance of $10^{-7}$.
 In addition, we adopt the adaptive time-step scheme for the Heun integrator introduced in Ref.~\cite{Schmitt_and_Heyl}, which is compatible with atVMC upon a minor modification: the number of active parameters is updated only once every two steps.

-Fig.~\ref{fig:RBM_4to1.5} compares simulations with and without the collective parameter update.
-Panel (a) plots the evolution of the transverse magnetization $\sigma_x$, showing that the dynamics of both the simulations is in quite good agreement with the exact result.
+Fig.~\ref{fig:RBM_4to1.5} compares atVMC simulations---with and without the collective parameter update---and a standard tVMC simulation, in which all the variational parameters of the ansatz are evolved.
+Panel (a) plots the evolution of the transverse magnetization $\sigma_x$, showing that the dynamics of the atVMC simulations is in quite good agreement with the exact result and the tVMC simulation.
 Panels (b) and (c) show the number of active parameters and the squared LITE as functions of time, respectively.
 As in the previous quench, the algorithm initially wants only a small subset of parameters to be active.
 At later times, however, all parameters are eventually unfrozen, since the full expressivity of the RBM with $d = 3$ is insufficient to keep the error within the imposed bound.

 This scenario was deliberately chosen to illustrate the importance of the collective parameter update.
 Without it, the algorithm does not behave as intended: the rate at which parameters are frozen or unfrozen becomes dependent on the time-step size.
 As shown in Panel (b) of Fig.~\ref{fig:RBM_4to1.5}, the simulation without the collective update struggles to adjust the number of active parameters appropriately, and Panel (c) reveals that the LITE fails to stabilize at the target threshold.